Lifailon/WinAPI/README.md

 Invoke-Expression(New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/Lifailon/PowerShell.HardwareMonitor/rsa/Install/Install-OpenHardwareMonitor.ps1")
 ```

-There are other ways to start the server, but they are not supported since version 0.4 of the server part and the advent of the module.
+### There are other ways to start the server, but they are not supported since version 0.4 and the advent the module.

 - Running service (added in version 0.3.1)